Price & Hours

 As such, most travelers suggest skipping the application entirely (those who went on the tour were disappointed with how little of the palace is open to visitors) and admiring the compound from afar.
 Visitors also say the East Gardens, which are part of the Imperial Palace complex, are much more of a sight to see.
 This flourishing green space has plenty of shady spots and open fields, perfect for relaxing.
 And during cherry blossom season, these gardens are a choice spot for locals looking to enjoy the seasonal foliage.

 Visitors are free to explore the East Gardens anytime between 9 a.m. and 4:30 p.m.
 The park closes a half hour earlier during the winter and a half hour later during the summer.
-Tours of the palace are given at 10 a.m. and 1:30 p.m. on weekdays for free, and they usually last one hour and fifteen minutes.
-To reach the Imperial Palace and its grounds, take the Chiyoda, Tozai, Marunouchi, Hanzomon or Mita subway lines to the Otemachi Station.
+Tours of the palace are given at 10 a.m. and 1:30 p.m.
+Tuesday through Saturday and they usually last one hour and fifteen minutes.
+The closest metro station is Nijubashi-mae station.
 For more information and to apply for a visit, check out the Imperial Household Agency's website.